aribn/aribn/README.md

 ### Work

-🔭 I’m co-founder and CTO at [Sparkwise](https://sparkwise.co), and am currently searching for a [Founding Engineer](https://sparkwise.notion.site/Build-the-Future-of-Learning-with-Us-9828f73e135d4676a4c02f1483886f0e) for our team.
+I'm co-founder and CTO at [Sparkwise](https://sparkwise.co), and am currently seeking a [Founding Engineer](https://sparkwise.notion.site/Build-the-Future-of-Learning-with-Us-9828f73e135d4676a4c02f1483886f0e) for our team.

 ### Contact me